 The Crack Sealing Program will help prolong the life of existing paved roads.
 By sealing cracks on our overlay roads it prevents water from penetrating the surface causing pavement failures.
 This program has become an extremely important part of our roadway maintenance strategy.

-To report any concerns or repairs, please fill out a County Work Request form or contact us via Email or by phone at 301-600-1564.
+To report any concerns or repairs, please use the County's reporting tool FCG FixIt, contact us via Email or by phone at 301-600-1564.